Slyp05/Slyp05.github.io/docs/persistent-asset.md

 Unity 6.0 or later (tested up to 6.6)

 Desktop, mobile and WebGL are supported out of the box.
-Consoles gate saving behind their platform SDK, so there you write a short script calling it and the save system uses it like any other storage.
+Consoles gate saving behind their platform SDK, so there you write a short script calling it and Persistent Asset integrates it like any other storage.

 ## Learn More